Säntis: Miscellaneous

 In honour of the Swiss National Day, which is celebrated 1 August each year, the world's largest Swiss flag was to be seen on Säntis from 31 July – 2 August 2009.
 The square national flag was 120 meters each side and weighed 1.2 tons.
 The flag ripped on 2 August 2009 due to strong winds in the area.

+During the Helvetic Republic, the mountain lent its name to the former canton of Säntis.

+Since 2001 there is a stupa (chorten) on the short path between the Säntis aerial tramway station and the summit, commemorating the first refugees from Tibet who arrived in Switzerland in 1960.
+Some of them lived in the Kinderdorf Pestalozzi (Pestalozzi Children's village) in Trogen (about 20 km northeast of the Säntis).
+On an inscription (commemorative plaque), the Tibetan community in Switzerland thanks the Swiss people and government for welcoming them after they fled their homeland.